nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a patient to the system: `add`

-Adds the patient (NRIC, name and condition).
+Adds the patient (NRIC, name and status).

 Format: `add nric/NRIC name/NAME [s/STATUS]​`